deanblackborough/php-quill-renderer/README.md

 Quill deltas renderer, converts deltas to HTML, the Quill attributes supported are listed in a table below, the goal is to support every Quill feature.

+## Stability of master

+I'm periodically merging the v3.00.0-alpha branch into master, master should be considered unstable until the first alpha release of v3.00.0, from that point stability will be maintained.

-## PHP 5.6 / PHP < 7.2
+## PHP < 7.2

-Please use version v1.01.1 or v2.03.1 if you are using an earlier version of PHP, versions 1 and 2 are not feature complete with v3, v3 was a complete rewrite.
+Please use version v1.01.1 or v2.03.1 if you are using an earlier version of PHP, versions 1 and 2 are not feature complete with v3, v3 is a almost complete rewrite.

 ## Installation